If you have an Adsense account, you need to know how to check invalid clicks in Google Adsense. You should also check your policy enforcement.

 If you get a lot of your traffic from social media, you are more likely to see a higher percentage reduction at the end of the month.

-Proof of the reduction in invalid traffic
+Proof of reduction in invalid traffic

-This was for a month that earned nearly one thousand dollars in advertising revenue.
+It was for a month that earned nearly one thousand dollars in advertising revenue.

 In my mind, this is certainly enough proof to show that Google pays for organic traffic clicks and not for social media traffic earned clicks.